rsspdc/checklists/checklists/rsspdc-specific-record.md

 	If you release multiple versions of a particular analysis it can be a good idea to include a CHANGELOG file in your project documenting things which have changed since the previous version.
 	</li>
 </ul>

 </details>

-## 🔗Making Citable
+## 🔗 Making Citable

 *How should people make reference to your project and credit your work?*

 - [ ] Record is Citable
 	- [ ] 🥉Bronze *(easy)*: A [CITATION.cff](https://citation-file-format.github.io/) file exists in the code repository to provide citational metadata about your project
 	- [ ] 🥈Silver *(easy)*: bronze plus the project has persistent resolvable identifier such as a DOI or SWHID, with which it can be referenced, which has been minted for the project using a tool like [zenodo](https://zenodo.org/) or [Software Heritage's Archive](https://www.softwareheritage.org/) to store an archival copy of the project.
 	- [ ] 🥇Gold *(intermediate)*: silver plus:
 		- [ ] Contributions are credited using a suitable contributor roles ontology or taxonomy (CROT) such as [CrediT](https://credit.niso.org/), [ScoRo](http://www.sparontologies.net/ontologies/scoro), [CRO](https://github.com/data2health/contributor-role-ontology), or [TaDiRAH](https://tadirah.info/).
 		- [ ] All contributors are identified by their [ORCID](https://orcid.org/) or other suitable persistent identifier
 	- [ ] 🏆Platinum *(mixed)*: gold plus any two or more from:
-		- [ ] (easy) All research institutions are identified by their [ROR](https://ror.org/) ID
+		- [ ] *(easy)*: All research institutions are identified by their [ROR](https://ror.org/) ID
-		- [ ] (intermediate) Versioned persistent identifier with automation to update snapshots on zenodo or similar tool when a new version is created.
+		- [ ] *(intermediate)*: Versioned persistent identifier with automation to update snapshots on zenodo or similar tool when a new version is created.
-		- [ ] (intermediate) Annotating work cited in this work with the [Citation Typing Ontology (CiTO)](http://purl.org/spar/cito)
+		- [ ] *(intermediate)*: Annotating work cited in this work with the [Citation Typing Ontology (CiTO)](http://purl.org/spar/cito)
-		- [ ] (hard) Your environment is defined with Nix or Guix - this might not seem like it contributes to making software more citable see details below for why this is the case.
+		- [ ] *(hard)*: Your environment is defined with Nix or Guix - this might not seem like it contributes to making software more citable see details below for why this is the case.

+In some cases for small and simple projects a README file is sufficient documentation.
+This may genuinely be all that you need, or inadequate to the task depending on the project.

 <details>
 <ul>
 	<li>